Explore spiritual power spots in ancient Yamato

 JR Line Nara station ➡Ohmiwa Shrine➡Hasedera Temple➡JR Nara station

 We will meet at the JR Nara station.

-Then, take a train of very local, one-man JR “Manyo Mahoroba” line that runs only 1 or 2 train every hour for about 30 minutes.
+Then, take a train of very local, one-man JR “Manyo Mahoroba” line that runs only 1 or 2 trains every hour for about 30 minutes.

-From the Miwa station, within about a 10 minutes’ walk, we will get to a Shinto torii gate of Ohmiwa shrine.
-During the trip, I will explain the history of Japan, about Shintoism, origin and legends of Omiwa shrine, as well as the basic manners how to worship Shinto gods in shrines.
+From the Miwa station, within about a 10 minutes walk, we will get to a Shinto torii gate of Ohmiwa shrine.
+During the trip, I will explain the history of Japan, about Shintoism, the origin and legends of the Omiwa shrine, as well as the basic manners of how to worship Shinto gods in shrines.